 Investment in cold chain infrastructure is one of the most critical policy priorities for minimizing post-harvest losses of perishable horticultural commodities.
 Public investments, along with incentive mechanisms such as capital subsidies, soft loans, and public–private partnerships, are essential for expanding cold storage capacity, packhouses, refrigerated transportation, and controlled ripening facilities.
 A well-developed cold chain ensures the maintenance of optimal temperature and humidity conditions from harvest to consumption, thereby preserving produce quality, reducing spoilage, and stabilizing market supply throughout the year.

 Strengthening market linkages is equally important for reducing delays and inefficiencies in the movement of agricultural produce.
-The development of aggregation centers, farmer producer organizations (FPOs), and linkages with processing and retail sectors enables efficient collection, storage, and marketing of produce.
+The development of aggregation centers, farmer-producer organizations (FPOs), and linkages with processing and retail sectors enables efficient collection, storage, and marketing of produce.
 Improved transport networks and the use of digital marketing platforms, such as electronic national agricultural markets (e-NAM), enhance price discovery, increase transparency, reduce the role of intermediaries, and minimize time-related losses, ultimately improving farmer incomes.

 The implementation of quality standards and grading systems further supports efficient marketing and trade of horticultural produce.
 Standardized grading, quality certification, and labeling ensure uniformity, facilitate fair pricing, and enhance consumer confidence.
 Adoption of Good Agricultural Practices (GAP) and post-harvest quality standards also improves access to high-value domestic and international markets by meeting safety and quality requirements.